ActiveLogin/ActiveLogin.Authentication/README.md

 ### What browsers do you support?

-We aim at supporting the latest version of all major browsers (Edge, Chrome, Firefox, Safari) both on desktop and on mobile.
+We aim at supporting the latest version of all major browsers both on desktop and on mobile.

-All browsers on mobile are supported, but the redirect flow are tested on these:
+All browsers on mobile are supported, but the redirect flow have been tested and verified on these:
 - iOS
     - Safari
     - Chrome
+    - Edge
     - Firefox
+    - Opera Touch
 - Android
     - Chrome
     - Firefox
+    - Edge
-    - Samsung Internet Browser
+    - Samsung Internet
     - Opera Mini

-    - Edge
+___Note:___ Brave on iOS/Android is not supported at the moment.
+It identifies as Safari or Chrome for privacy reasons and will get wrong configuration.

-If you aim to support IE11 a polyfill for some JavaScript features we are using is needed.
+___Note:___ If you aim to support IE11 a polyfill for some JavaScript features we are using is needed.

 * [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API): https://github.com/github/fetch